Beware of the Dog (song): Chart performance

 "Beware of the Dog" became Jamelia's second single to enter the UK top 40, based on downloads alone.
 It also received high radio airplay, reaching BBC Radio 1's A-list and peaking inside the top 20 of both British television airplay and radio airplay charts.
 Upon its physical release, "Beware of the Dog" peaked at number 10 during its second week on the UK Singles Chart, becoming her seventh UK top-10 single.
 In Australia, "Beware of the Dog" debuted at number 51 on 21 May 2007 due to low digital downloads, but during its second week, it moved up to its peak of number 50.

 Music video

 Shot in a black-and-white format, the music video for "Beware of the Dog" was filmed by Norwegian director Ray Kay.
 It premiered in the United Kingdom on 21 October 2006.
 Set in central London, it features Jamelia being driven at high speed through Soho before arriving at a nightclub and performing to a crowd.
 Big Brother UK Series 8 housemate Nabeel "Billi" Bhatti starred in the video.

+In 2013, several scenes from the music video served as inspiration for the music video for "Da raskinem s njom" by Serbian singer Ceca, directed by Serbian music video director Miloš Nadaždin.